maurohmartinez/two-factor-auth-laravel/README.md

 6. [optional] Disable this package in local environments by adding `TWO_FACTOR_AUTH_ENABLED=false` in your `.env`

-7. [optional] Set in days when the secret code expires in the config file — 0 means it never expires `'2fa_expires' => 0,`
+7. [optional] Set in days when the one-time-password expires in the config file.
+FYI, 0 means it never expires `'2fa_expires' => 0,`

 <!-- CONTACT -->
 ## Contact